 - Strength Deployment Inventory

-SDI stands for Strength Deployment Inventory®, is used for for helping people to improve relationships and manage conflict more effectively.
+SDI stands for Strength Deployment Inventory®, is used for helping people to improve relationships and manage conflict more effectively.
 SDI is rooted in the theory of Relationship Awareness®, a self-learning model for effectively and accurately understanding motives behind others’ behavior.
-This insight into motives can be very helpful for navigating difficult social/political situations and especially through conflict.
+This insight into motives can be very helpful for navigating difficult social/political situations and conflict especially.

 - Thomas Killman Inventory

 The Thomas-Kilmann Conflict Mode Instrument (TKI) is a best-selling instrument for conflict resolution.
 The 30-item, forced-choice inventory identifies a person’s preferred conflict-handling mode, or style, and provides detailed information about how he or she can effectively use all five modes—competing, collaborating, compromising, avoiding, and accommodating.
 Credo uses the TKI most often in workshops to help participants understand the effective use of different approaches to conflict.

 - Strong Interest Inventory